ProtossManse/MCAutoSubmit/README.md

 ## Features

-- **Auto Read World Data**: Automattically detects Difficulty, F3, IGT, Mods, Seed and Version.
+- **Auto Reading World Data**: Automattically detects Difficulty, F3, IGT, Mods, Seed and Version.
 So you just input video URL and comment.

 - **Auto Submit**: Using an API, you can automatically submit by one click.

-- **Remember Comment**: You don't have to rack your brains to comment anymore.
+- **Remember Comment**: You don't have to rack your brain to comment anymore.

-- **Support Korean and English**: I've no plans to add more languages.
+- **Support Korean and English**: I have no plans to add more languages.

 ## Recommended

 - **[GhostRunner](https://github.com/RedLime/GhostRunner)**: You can use more accurate IGT and RTA.

-> *Note: GhostRunner is not allowed yet.*
+> *Note: GhostRunner is not verified yet.*

 ---